AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-use-curl-command-exp.md

 feature: Migration
 role: Admin
 level: Experienced
-hidefromtoc: yes
-hide: yes

 ---
-# Use curl commands
+# Use curl commands (For Cloud Service, On-premises)

 You can also use curl commands to create a folder in DAM, upload files, and add metadata on the uploaded content.